FMMT666/433M83Octave/doc/usage.md

   Repetive bits of the same length form several peaks at n*bittime.

+#### asListPeaksCell()

+  Creates and returns a cell of peaks found in a cell of multiple signal.
+  A handy shortcut to calling asListPeaks() with a cell that may contain multiple signals.

+    cellPeaks = asListPeaks( sigCell, triggerLevel )

+    PARAMS: sigCell      - a one dimensional cell of size {1,n}, containing n signals triggerLevel - the threshold level above which peak should be recognized
+    RETURN: cellPeaks - a cell of size {1,n}, containing an array of size (4, n) with
+                        [ time, peakval, length, peaktime ] pairs: time     - the time at which the threshold was exceeded peakval  - value of the topmost sample length   - time spent above the threshold level peaktime - time at which the point of the topmost sample was acquired

 #### asListDeltas()

   Creates a list of time differences from a list of peaks.
   Useful for protocols, where the data is coded in terms of time.

-    listDeltas = asListDeltas( peakList )
+    listDeltas = asListDeltas( listPeaks )

-    PARAMS: peakList   - a list of peaks, e.g. as created by asListPeaks()
+    PARAMS: listPeaks  - a list of peaks, e.g. as created by asListPeaks()

     RETURN: listDeltas - a two dimensional [ time, dtime ] array time(n)  = tpeak(n)
                          dtime(n) = tpeak(n+1) - tpeak(n)

-  Remembering that peakList is a (4,n) array with [ time, peakval, length, peaktime ],
+  Remembering that listPeaks is a (4,n) array with [ time, peakval, length, peaktime ],
-  asListDeltas() uses peakList's "time" (1,:) index to calculate the time differences.
+  asListDeltas() uses listPeaks's "time" (1,:) index to calculate the time differences.

+    EXAMPLES:
+            todo...

+#### asListDeltasCell()

+  Creates a cell of listDeltas from a cell of peaks.
+  A handy shortcut to calling asListDeltas() with a cell that may contain multiple listPeaks.

+    cellDeltas = asListDeltas( cellPeaks )

+    PARAMS: cellPeaks  - a cell of listPeak, as created by asListPeaksCell()

+    RETURN: cellDeltas - a one dimensional cell of size {1,n}, containing listDeltas [ time, dtime ] arrays. time(n)  = tpeak(n)
+                         dtime(n) = tpeak(n+1) - tpeak(n)

     EXAMPLES:
             todo...